Sailor Uranus: Reception and influence

 The official Sailor Moon popularity polls listed Haruka Tenoh and Sailor Uranus as separate characters.
 In 1994, with fifty one choices, Sailor Uranus was the sixth most popular character, receiving over nine thousand votes more than Haruka, who was the tenth.
 In early 1996, with fifty one choices, Uranus was the tenth most popular character, and Haruka was the twelfth.
 Haruka Tenoh came first in the favorite female character poll in Animage 1995.
 The following year she came seventh.
 Mari Nishimura found that Haruka became "very popular" with female fans due to her "clear male attributes".

 Sailor Uranus has been described as having "clearly masculine traits", and that she protects Usagi "as a man would a woman."
 She is presented as more willing to resort to whatever means is necessary, and as physically stronger.
 In her response to an academic essay on Sailor Moon by Mary Grigsby, author Emily Ravenwood compared Haruka and Michiru's relationship with Zoisite and Kunzite's relationship explaining that "in both cases, the feminine and masculine attributes are highlighted with a heavy hand (deliberate display of stereotypes)."
 According to her, Kunzite and Haruka are stoic and show no emotions, and in the relationship with Michiru, "Haruka is the fighter, the physically directed one, the one who restrains her emotional involvement, the protective one, in short the perfect butch."

+Venita Blackburn of The New York Times opined that Sailor Moon is a "transformative experience" about friendship and liberation that does not match the world's expectations of femininity, adding that its "iconic status" within the queer community was "no accident".
+She stated that the world of Sailor Moon is "interested in transformation, in upsetting expectations of presentation and value related to girlhood, masculinity, strength and gender roles", further adding that in Sailor Moon, the concept of transformation is "about light, magic and power hidden in the ordinariness of living", concluding that "there is nothing queerer than that".